jiiometrii/Ratio-casestudy/README.md

 ### A. On macOS
 `npm run ios` to start iOS simulator
 ### B. Windows PC & iOS device
 Scan QR code shown after starting the app using the camera scanner.
-Expo should automatically open the app on your device.
+Expo should automatically open the app on your iOS device.